akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 nohup Rscript demo_QCkitFastQ.R &
 ```

 When you run this command, you won't see anything printed to the standard output.
-You'll see a new file in your current working directory called "nohup.text".
+Instead, you'll see a new file in your current working directory called "nohup.text".
 If you look at the contents of this file (`less nohup.text`), you'll see that it's what would typically be printed to the "Console" tab of your RStudio window--the output.

 The script is running in the background on the Linux server.
 If you want to check other processes occurring on the server, use the `htop` command: